 EdLab explores the future of learning in an increasingly digital and connected world.

 A continuously growing cadre of research on SDL, captured in meta form on Rhizr.
-Favorite it and check back for
+Favorite it and check back for updates!

 The Institute for Self-Directed Learning (ISDL) chronicles new developments, foundational research, and personal learning journeys in the name of better understanding how learners learn.